 Alcohol-Nutrient or Poison?

 To rid itself of this poison, the body releases fluids to wash it out, thus increasing urination and dehydration.
-While alcohol is detrimental to singing, its effects are shorter term than pot (marijuana) and other drugs because it is water soluble and your body can flush it out faster than oil soluble substances.
-If you want an alcoholic beverage, it is best to have it after your performance, drink a lot of water and allow about 24 hours for your body to fully regain normal fluid levels before you sing again.
+While alcohol is detrimental to singing, its effects are shorter term than pot (marijuana) and other drugs.
+Being water soluble, your body can flush the alcohol out faster than oil soluble substances.
+If you want an alcoholic beverage, it is best to have it after your performance.
+Then drink a lot of water and allow about 24 hours for your body to fully regain normal fluid levels before you sing again.

 Perhaps you like a drink before performing in order to relax any stage jitters you may be feeling.
 Certainly relaxing your body and mind can’t be a bad thing.
-Perhaps not, but an unwanted consequence is impaired muscle coordination and overall physical efficiency of your vocal folds.
-Remember, those little muscles in your larynx perform many rapid subtle actions to produce all the nuances of tone of which a voice is capable.
-Even slight loss of muscle coordination can result in singing off pitch.
-You may not have known that, in addition to all these insidious influences, alcohol strips your body of B vitamins which are essential nutrients for the proper function of your nervous system.
-Since your nervous system monitors your muscles, alcohol’s effect is like a double edged sword impairing simultaneously motor control through the nerves and flexibility in the vocal folds.
+Perhaps not, but an unwanted consequence is impaired muscle coordination and reduced physical efficiency of your vocal folds.
+Remember, those little muscles in your larynx perform many rapid subtle actions to produce all the nuances of the vocal tone of which a voice is capable.
+Even a slight loss of muscle coordination can result in singing off pitch.

 Is it Worth It?